Ever bagged yourself a chest of gems on Duolingo?

 For example, if you set your daily XP goal to 10 XP, then you’ll earn a chest of gems after you complete your first lesson of the day.

-Another cool way to earn gems is to complete daily quests.
+Another cool way to earn gems is to complete quests.

 Basically every day you’ll be set 3 easy challenges.

-These could include earning a crown, completing a couple of lessons, listening to a certain number of exercises etc.
+These could include earning XP, completing a couple of lessons, listening to a certain number of exercises etc.

 You’ll earn a chest of gems for each challenge you complete.